tseth4/devlog23/about.markdown

 permalink: /about/
 ---

-Welcome to my devlog, here i'll be posting things I learn and discover.
+Welcome to my devlog, here I’ll be posting things I learn and discover.